Eakkawich/Dijkstra-s-Algorithm-GUI/README.md

 You can read about this program in file "README.pdf"

 (P.S.)
-If you click on file "README.pdf", then it shows something wrong.
+If you click on file "README.pdf", then it shows "something went wrong".
- Please you click on this file agian.
+ Please you click on "Reload".